untoldengine/UntoldEngine/docs/API/UsingColorManagement.md

 - Calling `loadSceneAuthored` clears any previously-loaded color-grading LUT first, then re-populates it only if the asset/manifest actually has one baked in.
+- Scenes saved through the Untold scene serializer remember the scene-authored source asset/manifest.
+Loading that `.untoldscene` re-applies the baked color-grading LUT without duplicating the serialized scene-authored light and camera entities.
 - If the source wasn't exported with `--bake-color-management`, the engine silently falls back to its default ACES Filmic tonemap — this is not an error, and nothing needs to be toggled off manually.